Sheet Pan Flank Steak Fajitas

-Tender, flavorful, and gosh darn delicious, these sheet pan flank steak fajitas are low on mess and big on flavor.
+Tender, flavorful, and gosh darn delicious, these Sheet Pan Flank Steak Fajitas are low on mess and big on flavor.
 Fajitas make a great meal, but one pan, baked, and easy to make turn an ordinary meal into an extraordinary one.
-And the marinade makes these the BEST fajiatas ever!
-Just ask my husband.
+And the marinade makes these the BEST fajitas ever!

 You guys, I am food obsessed, and I can tell you right now it is hard to choose a favorite recipe from the blog.
 They are kind of like my children.
 But these, well they are a very strong contender, and for my husband they take the cake!
 He told me that they were literally the best thing he had ever eaten.
 High praise!
 I won’t lie I was totally flattered.

-I don’t want that to happen with this recipe.
+I don’t want that to happen with this Sheet pan Flank Steak Fajitas recipe.
 So let’s just say it is packed with flavor, easy to make, has minimal clean up, and is a no brainer for the weekly dinner rotation.
 I think you will like it.
 I hope you will love it.
 But there is no accounting for taste.
 Hahahaha.

-The key to this great recipe is the marinade, which infuses the beef with flavor, as well as helps to break down some of the muscle fibers so you get a nice, tender steak.
-It is a flank steak, so it tends to be a little chewier than other options, so marinating it for at least 30 minutes, and up to 12 hours is important, so plan a little ahead.
-I love this for midweek meals because I can throw the marinade together while the kids are getting ready for school, and pop it in the fridge, then I don’t have to think about it again until 25 minutes before dinner!
+The key to this great Sheet Pan Flank Steak Fajita recipe is the marinade.
+It infuses the beef with flavor, as well as helps to break down some of the muscle fibers.
+Leaving you a nice, tender steak.
+It is a flank steak, so it tends to be a little chewier than other options, so marinating it for at least 30 minutes, and up to 12 hours is important.
+So plan a little ahead.
+I love this for midweek meals!
+I can throw the marinade together while the kids are getting ready for school, and pop it in the fridge.
+Then I don’t have to think about it again until 25 minutes before dinner!

 And did I mention it has great flavor?
 Well it does.
 I pour it all over the veggies too so I can have a burst of flavor in every bite I take!

-And let it rest 5 minutes before slicing into it so it has a chance to reabsorb some of the juices.
-Mmmmm, anyway, let me show you just how seriously simple this is to make, so you too can enjoy the ease and deliciousness of sheet pan flank steak fajitas.
+And let Sheet pan Flank Steak Fajitas rest 5 minutes before slicing into it so it has a chance to reabsorb some of the juices.
+Mmmmm, anyway, let me show you just how seriously simple this is to make, so you too can enjoy the ease and deliciousness of Sheet pan Flank Steak Fajitas.

 - 1 cup lime juice